 - Raise the head of your bed.
-Raising the head of your bed by about four inches may help.
+Raising the head of your bed by about 4 inches may help.

-- Nasal strips.
-Adhesive strips applied to your nose help many people increase the area of their nasal passage, enhancing their breathing.
-These strips aren't effective for people with sleep apnea, however.
+- Nasal strips or an external nasal dilator.
+Adhesive strips applied to the bridge of the nose help many people increase the area of their nasal passage, enhancing their breathing.
+A nasal dilator is a stiffened adhesive strip applied externally across the nostrils that may help decrease airflow resistance so you breathe easier.
+Nasal strips and external nasal dilators aren't effective for people with sleep apnea, however.

 Don't use an oral or spray decongestant for more than three days in a row for acute congestion unless directed to do so by your doctor.
 Long-term use of these medications can have a rebound effect and make your congestion worse.
 Ask your doctor about a prescription steroid spray if you have chronic congestion.